 The effect on the transaction will vary according to the sector.
-For example, the consent of the regulator may be required and/or sector-specific licence requirements may need to be complied with.
-Regulatory compliance by the target group and the maintenance of its required authorisations may need to be addressed in the terms of the debt financing documents (for example, in the conditions precedent, representations, undertakings and events of default in the loan agreement).
+For example, the consent of the regulator may be required and/or sector-specific licence requirements may need to be followed.
+Regulatory compliance by the target group and the maintenance of its required authorisations may need to be addressed in the terms of the debt financing documents (eg, in the conditions precedent, representations, undertakings and events of default in the loan agreement).